-There are very few restrictions applying to M&A transactions involving Swiss target enterprises.
-Restrictions apply to specific sectors, such as banking, finance, insurance, transportation and energy.
-For the acquisition by a foreign investor of a bank or financial institution that is prudentially supervised, an approval from FINMA is required, whereas different tests apply to the acquisition of a controlling stake (i.e., when foreigners holding qualified participations directly or indirectly hold more than half the voting rights or exert a controlling influence in any other way) and the acquisition of a minority interest.
+For example, for the acquisition by a foreign investor of a bank or financial institution that is prudentially supervised, an approval from FINMA is required, whereas different tests apply to the acquisition of a controlling stake (i.e., when foreigners holding qualified participations directly or indirectly hold more than half the voting rights or exert a controlling influence in any other way) and the acquisition of a minority interest.
 The approval of an acquisition of a controlling stake will depend, among other things, on the granting of reciprocal rights by the country in which the qualified participant is resident or domiciled.

-Furthermore, the Federal Law on the acquisition of real estate in Switzerland by non-residents (known as Lex Koller) restricts the direct or indirect acquisition of non-commercial real estate in Switzerland by foreigners.
+Furthermore, for example, the Federal Law on the acquisition of real estate in Switzerland by non-residents (known as Lex Koller) restricts the direct or indirect acquisition of non-commercial real estate in Switzerland by foreigners.
 These rules may also apply to a target entity that has a commercial purpose and pursues commercial activities, if it owns residential real estate in its portfolio or if it has significant unused land reserve.